umbra-test/umbra-test-mock/README.md

 npm install --save-dev umbra-mock
 ```

 Note: Your runtime environment must be ES5 compatible, and must have an ES6 Proxy implementation available globally.
+For Node this means you must be using Node 6 or greater

 To declare a mock:
 ```typescript